 Source: Daily Mail

-Another interesting use for a shipping container is this school classroom made for Vissershok Primary School in South Africa.
+Another interesting use for a shipping container is a school.
+We featured a school in Mexico already, but here is another.
+This school classroom made for Vissershok Primary School in South Africa.
 The classroom was funded by three companies in South Africa.
 The classroom has received significant press coverage and has inspired numerous other similar initiatives.

 The shipping container is now the classroom for 25 first graders who live in impoverish conditions in Dunoon, Cape Town.
 The classroom even doubles as a library in the afternoon for the entire primary school!